History, tourist information, and nearby accommodation

 The church is often, and incorrectly, called 'Wymondham Abbey'.
 Though parts of the church were used by the Benedictine priory (later an abbey), in fact, the ruins of Wymondham Abbey lie between the church and the river.
 Little enough remains of the abbey, as the stones were scavenged for other uses after it was dissolved by Henry VIII.

 At the southern edge of Wymondham is the historic railway station.
 This was built in 1845 on the line between Norwich and Ely.
 The station buildings have been restored and now are home to a museum and themed restaurant.
-At the south west corner of town is the Mid-Norfolk Railway, the longest heritage railway in East Anglia, which links Wymondham to Dereham.
-There are regular diesel joureys and occasional steam trips during the summer months.
+At the south-west corner of town is the Mid-Norfolk Railway, the longest heritage railway in East Anglia, which links Wymondham to Dereham.
+There are regular diesel journeys and occasional steam trips during the summer months.

 Address: Wymondham, Norfolk, England